r00tank/main/README.md

-# Hello
+# Hi there!
-This is an example of GitHub remote repository.
+This is a placeholder to whom it may concern with no any useful sources.